sophgo/sophon-sail/docs/source_en/module_cpp/cpp_basicfunction.rst

 get_chip_temp
 >>>>>>>>>>>>>>>>>>>>>>>>>>

 Get the temperature of the chip.
+Only supported in PCIe mode.

 **Interface:**
     .. code-block:: c